-- make sure each tube compartment is clean and that there is no sign of corrosion. - be sure the rotor itself is clean and shows no sign of corrosion or cracking.
-Also, make sure there are no scratches or burrs around the rim of the rotor. - check the centrifuge chamber and drive spindle to be sure they are clean and free of scratches and burrs. - verify that the proper overspeed decal is firmly attached to the bottom of the rotor; the decal must have 18 black segments (refer to page 3-4 for Overspeed Decal Replacement procedure). - check the chemical compatibility of all materials used (see Table in Appendix A). - inspect the rotor cover O-rings for cracks, tears, or abrasions and replace if necessary.
-Be sure the O-rings are properly lubricated (see page 2-9). - make sure that the rotor cover is on and properly tightened. - check the top speed capability of the tube or bottle being used; observe the CAUTION.
+- a. read the Safety Information Page in the front of this manual. - b. make sure each tube compartment is clean and that there is no sign of corrosion. - c. be sure the rotor itself is clean and shows no sign of corrosion or cracking.
+Also, make sure there are no scratches or burrs around the rim of the rotor. - d. check the centrifuge chamber and drive spindle to be sure that they are clean and free of scratches and burrs. - e. verify that the proper overspeed decal is firmly attached to the bottom of the rotor; the decal should have 14 black segments (see page 3-4 for Overspeed Decal Replacement procedure). - f. check the chemical compatibility of all materials used (see Appendix A). - g. inspect the rotor cover O-rings for cracks, tears, or abrasions; replace if necessary.
+Be sure the O-rings are properly lubricated. - h. make sure the rotor cover is on and properly tightened. - i. be sure that the proper environment has been selected for operation; for example, controlled ventilation or isolation, if required. - j. check the top speed capability of the tube (or bottle) being used.

-When using tubes (or bottles) other than those supplied by Thermo Fisher Scientific, be sure to check the top speed capability; when in doubt, do a test run for the desired application.
-If using a Thermo Fisher Scientific tube (or bottle) other than those supplied with this rotor, refer to the Product Guide for the maximum speed.
+CAUTION When using a tube or bottle assembly other than those supplied by Thermo Fisher Scientific, be sure to check the top speed capability; when in doubt, do a test run for the desired application.
+If using a Thermo Fisher Scientific tube (or bottle) assembly other than those supplied with the rotor, refer to the Product Guide for the maximum speed.
 Exceeding the top speed capability of the tube (or bottle) can result in its breakage.